jhinmainksta/drone/docs/en/auto_setup.md

 ## Basic commands

-You will need the basic Linux commands, as well as special Clover commands, to work efficiently in the system.
+You will need the basic Linux commands, as well as special Drone commands, to work efficiently in the system.

 Show list of files and folders: